LibRapid/LibRapidRust/readme.md

 Why X?
 Why Y?
 -----

-Sometimes I have to yank some versions.
+Sometimes I have to yank a version.
 To stay updated, please consider joining our Discord! https://discord.gg/cGxTFTgCAC

 Contributing
 -----